 You have probably wondered whether dairy products can be consumed on a keto diet and might have read conflicting information on the topic.
 You might have asked yourself these questions before: “Is cheese keto-friendly?” or “Can I drink milk on a keto diet?”

-Truth is, it depends.
-It depends on the product, the quantity, your goals, and your specific sensitivities such as lactose intolerance.
+The answer is not so simple.
+It depends on the product, the quantity, your goals, and your specific sensitivities, such as lactose intolerance.

 In this guide, you’ll find detailed information on the different dairy products, the best options to choose from, their advantages and drawbacks, and the things you should consider when consuming them.